outsidenote/eventualize/docs/learn-more/aggregates.md

 The application code captured some Events and appeneded them to the Aggregate's Pending Events.<br>
 The state of Aggregate also have been updated.
 Now we'd like to store those Pending Events into to the respective Stream.
-It is really simply actually:
+It is really simple actually:
 1. The Pending Events are added to the Stream and removed from the Aggregate (as they are no longer pending).
 2. If a Snapshot should be created, the current State of the Aggregate is stored as a Snapshot and assigned with the Offset of the latest stored Event.
 Here is an illustration of that: